posva/task-logger.sh/README.md

 * improve `cygwin` compatibility.
 It does work at the moment except for the missing unicode characters.
 Ctrl+C is printing as it should
+* Use some kind of template for working loops and share some variables with it from the `log_cmd` method